-Most people are vaccinated for hepatitis A by the time they are 2 years old, although the vaccination can be administered at any age.
+Most people are vaccinated for Hep A by the time they are 2 years old, although the vaccination can be administered at any age.
 The vaccination process requires two doses within six months for lifelong protection.

 People who are not vaccinated, however, can contract the virus by eating contaminated food or water, or coming into contact with an infectious person, usually someone who hasn’t washed their hands properly after having a bowel movement.

 Symptoms usually present two to six weeks after the virus is contracted and can last as long as two months.
 Symptoms can include: